 Delivered by world-class faculty, our online MBA provides real-world skills and knowledge that can be applied in the workplace during the program.
 Find creative ways to minimize waste and reduce your company’s carbon footprint.
 Use innovative software to gauge the environmental impact of products through lifecycle analysis.
 Discover strategies for working with others who may not value the environmental impact of their decisions.
 Our program is designed to give you the tools you need to become an agent for change in today’s business world.
-One of the nation’s original green MBA programs, our online MBA in Sustainable Business lets you focus your education on one of three distinct concentrations.
+One of the nation’s original green MBA programs, our online MBA in Sustainable Business lets you focus your education through elective coursework.

 Consider the advantages, challenges and operational costs associated with sustainable energy sources, and study leadership strategies within the energy production industry.

-Focus on urban planning and socio-economic challenges as you examine the role of sustainability in community development.
+Focus on market research and strategies as you examine the role of sustainability in community development.

 All MBA students complete a capstone project, which includes a detailed sustainability plan for a real project.
-So our students graduate as managers who able to do as well as think through complex issues.
+So our students graduate as managers who are able to think through complex issues.

 Why choose Marylhurst University?

 For more than 120 years, Marylhurst University (located in Portland, Oregon) has empowered students of all ages to change the world through education and mentorship.
 As a regionally accredited university, our dedication to the holistic improvement of our students led us to integrate the liberal arts into every degree program we offer.
 Also present in every Marylhurst program is a commitment to social responsibility and diversity in all its forms.